-- 5.1.1.1 County and Subrecipient agree that this is a cost reimbursement Subaward.
-County and Subrecipient further agree that all expenditures represent Subrecipient's true, actual and supported costs which are incurred solely for providing Services hereunder.
-For purposes of this Subaward, such true/actual costs are those costs which are net of any applicable credits including, but not limited to, discounts, refunds, adjustments, rebates, allowances, etc. and are inclusive of any taxes, delivery/shipping charges, etc. - 5.1.1.2 County shall reimburse Subrecipient for supplying the Services as set forth in Exhibit A (Statement of Work), Budget exhibit(s).
-In the event that

-County or any of its duly authorized representatives (including, but not limited to, Federal, State and other County agents) notes any discrepancy(ies) between Subrecipient's true/actual costs and the costs which have been reimbursed to Subrecipient then County shall remedy such discrepancy(ies) at County's sole discretion.

-5.1.1.3 Subrecipient shall track Subaward Sums and contributions.
+- 5.1.1.1 County and Subrecipient agree that this is a cost reimbursement Subaward based on the firm-fixed unit rate(s) set forth in Exhibit W Budget and as indicated in Subparagraph 5.2.1 of this Subaward, for the Fiscal Year or Program Year identified in each such document.
+This unit rate(s) shall remain firm and fixed throughout the entire term of such Fiscal Year or Program Year under this Subaward.
+County and Subrecipient further agree that the unit rate(s) represents Subrecipient's true, actual and supported costs which are incurred solely for providing Services hereunder.
+For purposes of this Subaward, such true/actual costs are those costs which are net of any applicable credits including, but not limited to, discounts, refunds, adjustments, rebates, allowances, etc. and are inclusive of any taxes, delivery/shipping charges, etc. - 5.1.1.2 County shall reimburse Subrecipient for supplying the Services as set forth in Exhibit A (Statement of Work), Budget exhibit(s) and Mandated Program Services exhibit(s).
+In the event that County or any of its duly authorized representatives (including, but not limited to, Federal, State and other County agents) notes any discrepancy(ies) between Subrecipient's true/actual costs and the costs which have been reimbursed to Subrecipient then County shall remedy such discrepancy(ies) at County's sole discretion. - 5.1.1.3 Subrecipient shall track Subaward Sums and contributions.
 Subrecipient shall provide a tracking of Subaward Sums during an audit as indicated in Subparagraph 8.38 (Record Retention, Inspection and Audit Settlement).